shiofreecss/Gosei-Play-Dev/docs/TIME_CONTROL_FLEXIBILITY.md

 4. In the Time Control section:
    - Enter any positive number in "Main Time (minutes)"
    - The system shows recommended time but doesn't enforce it
-   - You can set 0 minutes for demonstration games
+   - You can set 0 minutes for unlimited time games (displays as ∞)
    - Your setting will be preserved when changing board sizes

 ### Recommended vs. Custom Times